alvinang/Vin-Compare/README.md

 #### Version 0.2

-* Updated to bootstrap 3.1.0 maintained by
+* Updated to bootstrap 3.1.0
+* Added authentication

 ### Work in Progress

 #### Version 0.2

+* Complete new user and session form
 * Refactor code and add testing
 * Use JS to add fancier vin check